nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/pod-templates.md

 ## Template contract

 Any custom `base-pod-template` must keep a container named `function`.
-That container's command must start the wrapper gRPC server; the function-runner replaces the image and appends the original function entrypoint to `args`.
+That container's command must start the wrapper gRPC server.
+The function-runner replaces the image and appends the original function entrypoint to `args`.
 An init container named `copy-wrapper-server` is expected as the first init container when `templateOverrides.initContainer` is used, because overrides are merged by index.

 The Function Runner patches the template before creating pods.
-Leave the function image as a placeholder; it is always replaced.
+Leave the function image as a placeholder.
+It is always replaced.

 ## Default templates